 Despite the similarity in stretchy fabric, the material composition of yoga pants and leggings are ultimately not the same.
 Leggings, for their more casual functions, are not always in the spandex type.
 They’re usually made thinner than yoga pants with various combinations of lycra, nylon, cotton, polyester, and other fibers.

-Since they’re expected to withstand external environment and fit your body needs for rigorous exercises and activities, yoga pants are generally thicker and sturdier.
+Since they’re expected to withstand external environment and fit your body needs for rigorous exercises and activities, yoga pants of good brands such as Lululemon are generally thicker and sturdier.

 They are usually made with cotton, polyester, nylon, wool, lycra, other synthetic materials, and most importantly, spandex.
 The last is an important element as it allows the kind of flexibility needed for yoga, dancing, and the like.